I've done it, and I think most everybody can... but...

 If you are a vegan, or a vegetarian, your chances to be a fat burning machine are slim.

-I have a vegan client who has lost weight (with the foods he is allowed to eat... and refuses to eat animal food,) but some of that weight loss is muscle-loss.
+I have a vegan client who has lost weight (with the foods he is allowed to eat... and refuses to eat animal food,) but most of that weight loss is muscle-loss: the body needs protein to rebuild its tissues, and his only source for protein is his own muscle mass.

 Vegan means eating only plant based food... not even animal products, like milk and eggs.